-Perhaps my most beloved Christmas memories from my growing up years are of my dad reading heartwarming holiday stories to our family as we all gathered around a crackling fire in the living room.
-Usually, this would be on Christmas Eve.
-But there was always a generous stack of Christmas story collections lying around, and it seems like my brothers, sisters, and I would spend hours every Christmas season curled up with copies of Chrismas in My Heart.
+Perhaps my most beloved Christmas memories from my growing up years are of my dad reading heartwarming holiday stories to our family as we all gathered around the cozy, crackling fire in our living room.
+Usually, this Reading of the Story would take place on Christmas Eve.

 The first year that we did a Read Aloud Countdown to Christmas, we owned only a couple of Christmas-themed books.
 So that year, most of our books came from our local library.
-I purchased a couple that year, and I have slowly added a few more to our Christmas book collection since.
+I purchased a couple of new books that year, and I have slowly added more to our Christmas book collection ever since.
 I still make up the balance with books from the library.
 I’ve purchased used from eBay, Amazon, new and used, and thrift stores.

-- Remember that you don’t need to buy a bunch of new books this year!
+- Be kind to your budget.
+You don’t have to run out and buy a bunch of new books this year!
 Make use of your local library, and maybe add a few newly purchased ones to your collection as your budget allows (if you have grandparents or other family members who want ideas of what to gift your children, this would be a great idea to mention!).

-- Relax!
-You do not need to wrap 25 books in one sitting.
+- Say no to a wrapping marathon.
+You don’t need to wrap 25 books in one sitting.
 I usually wrap a few at a time, and I try and reuse the wrapping paper as much as possible during the next wrapping session because it’s already cut, and it’s a lot less waste.

-- As you open the books throughout the Christmas season, display them to be easily accessible throughout the holidays.
+- Keep the storybooks handy.
+As you open the books throughout the Christmas season, display them to be easily accessible throughout the holidays.
 You’ll find that your children (and probably you, too!) will be reading them over and over!

-- Feel free to switch things up a little – this year, I’ve added a nativity floor puzzle to our stack of books.
+- Switch things up.
+This year, I’ve added a nativity floor puzzle to our stack of books.
 While technically this doesn’t fit into the “read-aloud” description, I think that my children, who love puzzles, will be so happy to find a surprise in the mix, and we can talk about the Christmas story together as we build the puzzle.
 You can also add in an audiobook if your family enjoys those!

 Here are our top ten favorite Christmas books – so far!
 We keep finding new ones as our collection grows.